auth0/docs/articles/universal-login/new.md

 ---
 # New Universal Login Experience

-Auth0's New [Universal Login](/universal-login) experience provides a reimagined login flow, with a fresh UX design, and lightweight pages.
+Auth0's New <dfn data-key="universal-login">Universal Login</dfn> experience provides a reimagined login flow, with a fresh UX design, and lightweight pages.
 When you pick this new experience, Auth0 will use it for all pages that haven't been customized.
 It can be enabled from the [Universal Login Settings](https://manage.auth0.com/#/login_settings) dashboard section:

 ![Login Page](/media/articles/universal-login/experience-picker.png)